Tom Dolny - President

 Roles and Responsibilities of HOA Board of Directors

 A board of directors is a requirement for a homeowners association to function properly.
 These elected volunteer officials are responsible for all operations of the association and ensuring the community governing documents are followed and enforced.
-Without a capable board, a community’s quality can quickly decline.
-The bylaws of an association give all the information regarding a board of directors.
-Election procedures, the number of members, officer positions, and terms will all vary from association to association.
+The board is elected from and by the homeowners of the community at the annual meeting.

-Any board member may resign if they so wish as long as they give written notice to the rest of the board.
+Any board member may resign as long as they give written notice to the rest of the board.
 The board can also remove any member with or without cause at any time.
 In these instances of a vacancy, the board can appoint a replacement with a majority vote.
 Should the resigning member’s resignation not take effect until a later date, they may participate in the selection of a replacement as they still hold all powers of their position.